LucianSpitzner/plasmetheus/docs/source/results.rst

 The results will be saved in the results-directory.
 They are saved in the .h5-format.
 The following parameters are accessible:

-   'absorption':
+   _`'absorption'`:
-      the relative flux reduction at each wavelength specified in
+      the relative flux reduction at each wavelength

-   'wavelength':
+   'wavelength': in cm
       the grid of wavelengths

-   'nParticles':
+   'nParticles': array(int)
       statistics for the number of tracer particles in each non-emtpy voxel

-   'opticalDepth':
+   'binwidths': array(float)
+      statistics for the histogram binwidths in each non-emtpy voxels

+   _`'opticalDepth'`:
-      absorption in every column at maximum absorbing wavelength
+      optical depth in every column at maximum absorbing wavelength

+In `'absorption'`_, the result is processed and normalised to give the relative decrease of the stellar spectrum.
+In `'opticalDepth'`, the result is not yet calculated in reference to the star, but given in the dimensionless optical depth :math:`\tau`.

 Optional Parameters
 ^^^^^^^^^^^^^^^^^^^